 Christmas market in Hanau

 The Brothers Grimm's hometown of Hanau is only a half-hour drive from Frankfurt am Main.
-The Christmas market there has a fairytale atmosphere.
+The Christmas market there has a fairytale atmosphere between November 29 and December 22, 2013.
 Festively decorated stalls on the market square, around the Brothers Grimm monument, are inviting places for taking a break with a mulled wine and some Christmas sweets.
 You can also marvel at Hessen's largest Advent calendar here.
 Every day at 6 pm a new window is opened to reveal a new scene from the Brothers Grimm's fairytales.

 Christmas market in Wiesbaden

-The capital of the state of Hessen can also be quickly reached from Frankfurt (approximately 30 minutes' drive).
-The Sternschnuppenmarkt (shooting stars’ market) takes place in front of the historical backdrop of the palace and the town hall and doesn't just light up the eyes of children.
+The capital of the state of Hessen can also be quickly reached from Frankfurt (approximately 30 minutes drive).
+The Sternschnuppenmarkt (shooting stars’ market) takes place between November 26 and December 23, 2013 in front of the historical backdrop of the palace and the town hall and doesn't just light up the eyes of children.

 Christmas market in Offenbach

-Festively decorated stalls with various tasty treats, as well as inspiration for Christmas present ideas await you on an excursion to Dribbe, which is another name for Frankfurt's neighbouring city.
+Festively decorated stalls with various tasty treats, as well as inspiration for Christmas present ideas await you between November 26 and December 23, 2013 on an excursion to Dribbe, which is another name for Frankfurt's neighboring city.